 Follow Galt House as it borders the New Town Lake and then as it bends right to Rue Royale St. Head north onto Rue Royale Street and then loop west onto Outer Civic Circle to Domain.

-Runners make a short jog north on Domain St. to N. New Town Ave. then run west thru a tree-lined alley along the canal in the center of New Town and quickly turn left again onto South New Town Avenue.
+Runners make a short jog south on Domain St. to N. New Town Ave. then run west thru a tree-lined alley along the canal in the center of New Town and quickly turn left again onto South New Town Avenue.

 Heading east, runners turn right on Domain, then loop back left on Outer Civic Circle, then left on Rue Royale Street to New Town Lake Drive.